dell/karavi-observability/docs/TROUBLESHOOTING.md

 ##### Configure your client to accept the above certificate

 A workaround on most browsers is to accept the `karavi-topology` by clicking **Continue to this website (not recommended)**.
 This will make all other successive communication to not cause any certificate error.
-Look up the several ways to configure your client to accept the above certificate.
-For the sake of illustration, below are possible two ways to configure Grafana client to use the above certificate for karavi-topology DataSource:
+Anyhow, you will need to read the documentation for your specific client to configure the above certificate.
+For Grafana, here are two ways to configure the karavi-topology datasource to use the above certificate:

   <details>
    <summary>Deploy certificate with new Grafana instance</summary>